brainly/style-guide/README.md

 ## Methodology

 We use BEM methodology to create and style our components.

+**Note**: we are using only BEM **naming convention**, but no additional tools or filesystem structure rules.

-You can find more details about BEM [here](https://en.bem.info/method/definitions/#what-is-bem).
+You can find more details about "official" BEM [here](https://en.bem.info/method/definitions/#what-is-bem).
+[This article](https://css-tricks.com/bem-101/) can help you to get grasp on BEM as well.

 We have chosen BEM because it gives us these benefits: